bcmichael/RNMR-Docs/docs/command/full_command.md

 Format: `CRTMAC` nam

-Qualifiers: /END=<end\>
+Qualifiers: /END=<end\> /TTY

 Qualifier Defaults: /END=''

 Defaults: temp

 Description:
-`CRTMAC` creates a macro with the name nam. /END sets a string which marks the end of what is to be written to the macro.
+`CRTMAC` creates a macro with name nam. /END sets a string which marks the end of what is to be written to the macro.
 `CRTMAC` behaves slightly differently if called at the command line or in a macro.
 At the command line if no name is specified RNMR will prompt for a name with temp as a default.
 If the macro does not already exist and RNMR succeeds in creating it, RNMR will pop up a window where text can be entered to write to the macro.
 Otherwise an error will be